oracle/rwloadsim/workloads/OLTP.md

 and generates html and graphics files that include the text "yet another test" in addition to the text of your rwl\_title parameter.

+At [https://oracle.github.io/rwloadsim/SAMPLEOLTP.html](https://oracle.github.io/rwloadsim/SAMPLEOLTP.html), there are examples of the graphs being produced.

 ### Generating bursts during the run

 A goal of performance testing and simulation is to see how well the database deals with changes in workload.
 The rwloltp workload is prepared to allow one burst in workload during the test.
-The burst is specified by these settings in {name}.rwl:
+The burst is specified by these settings in {key}.rwl:
 |parameter|usage|
 |---------|-----|
 |burst\_start|The time in seconds after run start when the burst should start|
 |burst\_length|The length in seconds of the burst|
 |burst\_factor|The factor (as a double) by which the workload will be increased during the burst|

 If the burst\_start time is after the run period provided by the -r option, if the burst\_length is zero, or the burst\_factor is 1, no burst will take place.